 Stage One: Information Gathering

-We will then instruct our experts to assess you and work with a specialist medical examination team who are experienced in these accident claims.
+We will then instruct our experts to assess you and work with a specialist medical examination team who are experienced in pedestrian accident claims.
 They will review the full extent of your injuries and determine what care you will need both now and in the future.
-Their report will form the basis of your compensation claim.
+Their report will form the basis of your pedestrian accident compensation claim.

 Stage Two: Rehabilitation

-Many claimants require immediate medical care and support and if this is the case we will identify what care you need, both now and in the future.
+Many claimants require immediate medical care and support and if this is the case, we will identify what care you need, both now and in the future.
 This could involve physiotherapy, surgery, mobility equipment, or modifications to your home.
-Early rehabilitation is vital and we will work with you to understand what support you need from the beginning of the claim process.
+Early rehabilitation is vital and we will work with you to understand what support you need from the beginning of your pedestrian injury claim process.

 If it is possible to secure early compensation payments to assist with your rehabilitation costs, we will advise you at the beginning of the claim process.
 Contact us here at Smith Jones today and learn more about how we can help you gain access to rehabilitation support.

 We will calculate the compensation level for your injuries, losses, and any medical care and support you require both now and in the future.
 The pedestrian accident compensation amount varies with every claim and we will keep you informed of your case details at every stage.
 Your final pedestrian accident compensation amount will either be agreed with your opponent as a settlement, or determined through court proceedings.
 The majority of cases are settled out of court.
 However, if you do have to go to court, our team will be there to support you every step of the way.